ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ---------
 ## Data

  Our data is sourced from hospital EEG recordings of healthy and epileptic patients, recorded across five electrode channels.
-The exact nodes are as follows.
+The exact nodes are as follows:

  - A1: Placed on the ear to measure the average of all electrodes
  - C3: Placed on the left primary motor cortex, measures motor movement of the right hand